ctools/ctools/doc/source/users/tutorials/1dc/classical_analysis.rst

 .. note::

     We are limiting the offset between pointing and source directions to 2.5 deg for the sake of a faster execution time for the tutorial.
-You can/should all observations for which the source is within the CTA field of view.
+You can/should use all observations for which the source is within the CTA field of view.

 Next, you want to create a skymap to identify the source region.
 You can do this using the :ref:`ctskymap` tool.